boazsegev/iodine/README.md

 The default implementation covers the whole process cluster, so a single cluster doesn't need Redis

-However, once a single iodine process cluster isn't enough for your Application, horizontal scaling can be achieved easily, by adding the `-r <url>` option when starting the application using the `iodine` command line. i.e.:
+Once a single iodine process cluster isn't enough, horizontal scaling for the Pub/Sub layer is as simple as connecting iodine to Redis using the `-r <url>` from the command line. i.e.:

 ```bash
 $ iodine -w -1 -t 8 -r redis://localhost
 ```

-It's also possible to initialize Redis using Ruby, directly from the application's code:
+It's also possible to initialize the iodine<=>Redis link using Ruby, directly from the application's code:

 ```ruby
 # initialize the Redis engine for each iodine process.